AnimaApp/anima-dsa/packages/docs/guide/anima-cli/index.md

 ## `anima generate-tokens`

 Generates design tokens from your framework config file.
-Learn more about these work with our built-in [design token transformers](/guide/manage-design-tokens/token-transformers).
+Learn more about these work in [Design token transformers](/guide/manage-design-tokens/token-transformers).

 ### Usage